 Hypophosphataemia is the name of a condition describing low levels of phosphate in the blood.
 Phosphate is an essential salt and is found in every cell of the body.
-Phosphate is a component of our DNA and serves many important functions, including releasing oxygen from red blood cells and producing energy for cell metabolism.
+Phosphate is a component of our DNA' data-content='1519' >DNA-(1)'>DNA and other key molecules within the body.; Iit serves many important biological functions, including for example releasing oxygen from red blood cells and producing energy for cell metabolism.

-Hypophosphataemia occurs either when not enough phosphate is absorbed from the stomach into the bloodstream or when too much phosphate is passed in the urine, leaving low levels of phosphate in the blood.
+Hypophosphataemia occurs either when not enough phosphate is absorbed from the stomach intestine into the bloodstream or when too much phosphate is passed in the urine, leaving low levels of phosphate in the blood.
+As third mechanism, hypophosphataemia can occur when an excessive amount of phosphate shifts from the bloodstream inside the cells.

 There are a number of conditions that result in hypophosphataemia, including:

-Hypophosphataemia can also occur in people with breathing difficulties or eating disorders, following stomach surgery, with certain medications, if blood magnesium levels are low, or if blood calcium levels are high.
+Hypophosphataemia can also occur in people with breathing difficulties or eating disorders, rare inherited conditions other than hypophosphataemic rickets, following stomach gastro-intestinal surgery, with certain medications, if blood magnesium levels are low, or if blood calcium levels are high.

 Low levels of phosphate rarely lead to symptoms of hypophosphataemia; rather symptoms usually result from the associated condition that causes hypophosphataemia.
 Very low phosphate levels can cause breathing difficulties, confusion, altered mental status, muscle weakness and muscle damage called rhabdomyolysis.